shettyg/ovn-docker/README.md

 To better understand OVN's integration with containers in the "overlay" mode, this document explains the end to end workflow with an example.
+(The examples here have been run on a Ubuntu 14.04 machines.)

 * Start a IPAM container on a separate host.
 This container is responsible to provide IP address and MAC address for your containers and acts as